 Line a large baking sheet with parchment paper and preheat the oven to 375F.

-In a large bowl, whisk together the flour, wheat germ, sugar, baking powder, baking soda and salt.
+In a large bowl, whisk together the flour, sugar, baking powder, baking soda and salt.
 Add the butter and, using your hands or a pastry blender, break the butter into pea-sized pieces.
 Stir in the cheese and chives.

 Whisk together the buttermilk and eggs and add it to the flour mixture.
 Toss together using a fork until just combined (don't overwork the dough).
 It will look rough.